figsoda/mmtc/Configuration.md

 ## Configuration file

 By default, mmtc looks for configuration file at `<your config directory>/mmtc/mmtc.ron`.
-Your config directory might differ depending on the operating system, so mmtc uses [dirs-rs](https://docs.rs/dirs/*/dirs/fn.config_dir.html) to find your config directory.
+Your config directory may differ depending on the operating system, so mmtc tries to find your config directory with [dirs-rs](https://docs.rs/dirs/*/dirs/fn.config_dir.html).

 This setting can be overwritten by the command line argument `-c` or `--config`.